Deltares/D-EcoImpact/docs/tutorials/input.md

 ```

-The output of the following functionalities has been show for a section of the Lake Volkerak 3D hydrodynamic model in the Netherlands.
+The output of the following functionalities have been shown for a section of the Lake Volkerak 3D hydrodynamic model in the Netherlands.
 This hydrodynamic model output contains 6 years of data (2011 – 2016), with a timestep of 10 days.
 The 3D hydrodynamic model has been setup with 22 vertical layers and 3290 horizontal flexible mesh grid cells.

 ![Valkerak](/assets/images/3_valkerak_result.png "Spatial location of the Lake Volkerak hydrodynamic model output that has been used to show the effect of each function.")